dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 100 - i think we have a stop working but its a bit 'trigger-happy'...
+Current Cycle 101 - responses still instantly stopped--never reach vllm Cycle 100 - i think we have a stop working but its a bit 'trigger-happy'...
 Cycle 99 - focus on stop and re-generation
 Cycle 98 - ts errors
 Cycle 97 - 3 ts errors